g00glen00b/dimitri.codes/content/posts/2020-09-15-building-microservices-micronaut/index.md

         - classpath:db/migration
 ```

-By doing this, we tell Flyway to use the defaault datasource, and to read SQL files from the **db/migration** classpath folder.
+By doing this, we tell Flyway to use the default datasource, and to read SQL files from the **db/migration** classpath folder.
 Now, since **src/main/resources** is a classpath folder, we can create this folder here, and then create a file called **V1__create_employees_table.sql**.
 Be aware, Flyway relies on a specific naming convention, where you start with the version, and then a description.
 Flyway will then properly execute these SQL files in the right order.

 Within this SQL file, we can create our table: